 NOTE: Traveling on the roundtrip group flight is strongly recommended due to the logistics of coordinating on-the-ground arrival/departure in Senegal.
 If students are approved to opt out of the group flight (see details in program acceptance letter), they must arrange and pay for roundtrip airfare, which will likely cost more than the group flight rate.

 The Gallatin Dean's Scholarship is available for this program.
 See our Financial Aid for Study Away page for details on eligibility and additional opportunities.

 Health Note: Peanuts feature in Senegalese cuisine.
 Students with peanut allergies have navigated this successfully in the past during this course, but anyone with concerns should consult with their doctor and also contact Gallatin's Office of Global Programs for more information.

-Housing: Students are required to reside in accommodations arranged by NYU Gallatin.
-Students will live in a hotel for part of the program and will spend up to one week in a home-stay with a Senegalese family.
+Housing: Students are required to reside in housing arranged by NYU Gallatin, which includes a hotel for part of the program and up to one week in a home-stay with a Senegalese family.
 Students who have questions or concerns about accessibility or disability-related accommodations should contact NYU’s Moses Center.